-PRECIOUS-Gold near 3-week peak on dovish Fed; palladium at record high
+REFILE-PRECIOUS-Gold near 3-week peak on dovish Fed; palladium at record high

 * Having downgraded their U.S. growth, unemployment and inflation forecasts, policymakers said the Fed’s benchmark overnight interest rate, or fed funds rate, was likely to remain at the current level of between 2.25 percent and 2.50 percent at least through this year.

-* Shares in Asia rose on Thursday after the Feed’s policy decision, but concerns over slowing global growth and U.S.-China trade talks are expected to limit gains.
+* Shares in Asia rose on Thursday after the Fed’s policy decision, but concerns over slowing global growth and U.S.-China trade talks are expected to limit gains.

 * U.S. President Donald Trump warned on Wednesday that the United States may leave tariffs on Chinese goods for a “substantial period” to ensure that Beijing complies with any trade agreement.